 What do I need to bring?

-You will need to bring a signed liability release form, water bottle, and dress appropriately for the weather.
+For field trips, you will need to bring a signed liability release forms, water bottle, and dress appropriately for the weather.
 Cameras are permitted.

 How much does it cost?